aiden2480/kanjithing/README.md

     - Backspace to clear drawing
     - S to star/unstar selected kanji
     - Keybinds visible in tooltips
-- [ ] Make the height of the buttons and dropdown selectors consistent
 - [ ] Use static assets for the emojis to keep design consistent between operating systems